Winter Workshop attracts musicians from around the world to ECU

-Kymia Nawabi’s (BFA ’03) exhibition “Not for Long, my Forlorn,” will open at the Greenville Museum of Art on February 7, 2014.
-The body of work is based on alchemy, Greek and Egyptian mythology and world religions.
+Kymia Nawabi’s (BFA ’03) exhibition “Not for Long, my Forlorn,” was on display at the Greenville Museum of Art in early 2014.
+The body of work was based on alchemy, Greek and Egyptian mythology and world religions.

 Nawabi adopted various gods, mythological creatures and burial ceremonies from different cultures as a part of her own belief system.
 She invented her own mythology of characters and landscapes that consider death, the afterlife, rebirth, spirits, souls and the cosmos.

 In these emotionally charged drawings, Nawabi presents the viewer with moments of enlightened, transcendental states of existence, and perhaps, information about what happens to us when we die.

 Nawabi won first place on season two of the Bravo network’s competition series “Work of Art: The Next Great Artist” in 2011.
 The exhibition was first mounted at the Brooklyn Museum in 2011.